Tenor: In choral music

 In SATB four-part mixed chorus, the tenor is the second lowest vocal range, above the bass and below the alto and soprano.
 Men's chorus usually denotes an ensemble of TTBB in which the first tenor is the highest voice.
 Whilst certain choral music does require the first tenors to ascend the full tenor range, the majority of choral music places the tenors in the range from approximately B2 up to A4.
 The requirements of the tenor voice in choral music are also tied to the style of music most often performed by a given choir.
 Orchestral choruses typically call for tenors with fully resonant voices, but chamber or a cappella choral music (choral music sung with no instrumental accompaniment) can rely on baritones singing in falsetto.

 Even so, one nearly ubiquitous facet of choral singing is the shortage of tenor voices.
-Most men 18 and older tend to have baritone chest voices, and because of this, many men in choirs tend to prefer singing in the bass section (though true basses are even rarer than tenors).
+Most men's tessituras lie within the baritone range, and because of this, many men in choirs tend to prefer singing in the bass section (though true basses are even rarer than tenors).
 Many baritones sing tenor even if they are not able to cover the full range in only their chest voice, and sometimes contraltos sing the tenor part.
 In men's choruses that consist of four male vocal parts (TTBB; tenor 1, tenor 2, bass 1, bass 2), tenors will often sing both in chest voice and falsetto, extending the vocal range of the choir.